webri-ng/webri.ng/styleguide.md

 ### Testing
 - Be sure to clean up any test data you insert during an individual test during teardown. **Reasoning:** These can interfere with subsequent tests, particularly if they are relying on consistent counts for the number of users/webrings.
-The same applies to †esting stubs.
+The same applies to testing stubs.
 - When testing API endpoints for failure cases, you are highly encouraged to test not only the HTTP status code, but the returning result body. **Reasoning:** It is easy for regression errors to sneak by undetected when a failing request in an automated test returns: '400: Request validation error' instead of: '400: Domain specific, meaningful error' without checking the result body explicitly.

 ## SQL

 ### Syntax
-- Use `snake_case` and singular form for table names to avoid ambiguity. e.g `policy_item` over `policy_items`.
+- Use `snake_case` and singular form for table names to avoid ambiguity. e.g `item` over `items`.
 - Always capitalise SQL keywords e.g. `SELECT` or `JOIN`.

 ### Methodology